Daylily-Zeleen/HierarchicalFiniteStateMachine/Document_en.md

  ### Multiple Transitions

-​		When the start States of multiple Transitions are the same, and multiple Transition's conditions are true, although it will not transit to the next State randomly, its priority is opaque to developers.
-Therefore, when you design the Transition's condition, you should avoid that multiple Transitions with the same start State can reach to true in the same frame.
+​		When the from States of multiple Transitions are the same, and multiple Transition's conditions are true, although it will not transit to the next State randomly, its priority is opaque to developers.
+Therefore, when you design the Transition's condition, you should avoid that multiple Transitions with the same from State can reach to true in the same frame.

 ## Finite State Machine - FSM